-This Perm can be ridden with an eBrevet: click here for details.
+This Perm can be ridden with the

-Dare you cross the Yorkshire Rhubarb Triangle?
+?
 It's a bit like the Bermuda Triangle, but with no known reported mysterious disappearances of Audaxers.

 There are hills at the beginning and end of this Goolish ride, but it doesn't qualify for AAA points, so it shouldn't be too scary for those who don't like climbing.
 Most of the ride lies below 100m, and in fact, flooding can be a bit of a problem in parts, so something to think about after heavy rain.